konbit shelter community center renovation

 In addition to the building activities, this project—similar to previous projects—also served to provide a workshop for our friends in Cormiers, this time on the theoretical and hands-on aspects of lime plastering.
 It also served for us to learn about local construction techniques from the community.
 We shared information about the building potential of local materials and how they can be used for sustainable plastering techniques.
 All plaster materials that we used were natural and local: we used lime from the hill next to cormiers (20 min away by car), vetiver fibers (10 min walking), sand from the river that passes through the village, water from the well which is at a 3 minutes walking distance and earth from our surroundings.

 During the 3 weeks of construction we trained 3 teams of 15 local people.
 The construction crews were a mixture of qualified construction workers and unskilled people of all ages and genders, which increased the breadth of our impact and allowed the team members to exchange knowledge among them.
-We established rotating weekly shifts to allow new people to join the team each week, but which kept some people from the previous week for continuity.
+We established rotating weekly shifts to allow new people to join the team each week.
 In a country with an unemployment rate higher than 40% our system has a significant impact in the local economy and allows more people to learn new construction skills.

 For the repair itself, we removed most of the existing plaster and then we applied three new layers of plaster.
 Each layer was composed of different proportions of lime, earth, sand and fibers.
 On top of the plaster we applied a lime wash—a very liquid “paint” composed by equal parts of water and lime putty.
 The lime wash will continue to be applied by the local crew once a year to keep the building impermeable to the heavy rains.